Anatomy of Dicotyledonous & Monocotyledonous Plants

 Dicotyledonous (Dorsiventral) Leaf

-The vertical section of a dicot leaf through lamina shows 3 main parts: Epidermis, mesophyll & vascular system.
+The vertical section of a dicot leaf through lamina shows three main parts: epidermis, mesophyll, & vascular system.

-o Mesophyll: The tissue between the upper and the lower epidermis.
-It is made up of parenchyma.
-They contain chloroplasts for photosynthesis.
-It has 2 types of cells:
+- Mesophyll: The tissue between the upper and lower epidermis.
+Made up of parenchyma containing chloroplasts for photosynthesis.
+It has two types of cells:

-§ Palisade parenchyma: It is adaxially placed.
+- Palisade parenchyma: Adaxially placed.
 Made up of elongated cells arranged vertically and parallel to each other.

-§ Spongy parenchyma: The oval or round and loosely arranged.
-It is situated below the palisade cells and extends to the lower epidermis.
-There are numerous large spaces and air cavities between these cells.
+- Spongy parenchyma: Oval or round and loosely arranged.
+Situated below the palisade cells and extends to the lower epidermis.
+Numerous large spaces and air cavities between these cells.

 Monocotyledonous (Isobilateral) Leaf

-The anatomy of monocot leaf is like that of the dicot leaf in many ways.
-It shows following differences:
+The anatomy of a monocot leaf is similar to that of a dicot leaf in many ways, with the following differences:

-o In grasses, certain adaxial epidermal cells along the veins modify into large, empty, colourless cells.
-These are called bulliform cells.
-When they have absorbed water and are turgid, the leaf surface is exposed.
-When they are flaccid due to water stress, they make the leaves curl inwards to minimise water loss.
+- In grasses, certain adaxial epidermal cells along the veins modify into large, empty, colourless cells called bulliform cells.
+When turgid, they expose the leaf surface; when flaccid due to water stress, they cause the leaves to curl inwards to minimize water loss.

-o Parallel venation is reflected in the near similar sizes of vascular bundles (except in main veins).
+- Parallel venation is reflected in the near-similar sizes of vascular bundles (except in main veins).